yiran-duan/yiran-duan.github.io/_pages/about.md

+---
+permalink: /
+title: "Home"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # Home

 Greetings!
 I'm a PhD student at the Syracuse University iSchool.
 My research interest is in online opinion leaderships, espeically in the context of social movements and climate change debates.
 I'm lucky enough to be advised by [Dr.Jeff Hemsley](https://ischool.syr.edu/jeff-hemsley/).
 I use both qualitative (interview) and quantitative (machine learning, statistical analysis) methods to conduct my research.